Introduction

 3. Vehicle-Related Secured Loans

-• Auto Loans: The car itself serves as collateral.
-If you fail to pay, the lender can repossess the vehicle.
+• Auto Loans: These are the most common vehicle-secured loans.
+The car you purchase serves as collateral.
+If you stop making payments, the lender can repossess the vehicle.

 Eligibility, Credit Requirements, and Application Tips